 The vaccine, which the scientists called a recombinant VSV-ΔG-spike or rVSV-ΔG-spike, had been tested on a number of animal models, including golden Syrian hamsters, mice, rabbits, and pigs, and was shown to be safe and well-tolerated, and able to bind and neutralize SARS-CoV-2 efficiently.

-This type of inoculation is called an mRNA vaccine, a type of jab that teaches our cells how to make a protein that triggers an immune response, rather than introducing a weakened or inactivated virus which has been the traditional vaccine approach.
-The COVID-19 jabs offered by Pfizer and Moderna are also mRNA vaccines.
+It differs from an mRNA vaccine, like Pfizer’s and Moderna’s, a type of jab that teaches our cells how to make a protein that triggers an immune response, rather than introducing a weakened or inactivated virus which has been the traditional vaccine approach.

 The IIBR said in November that it produced more than 25,000 vaccine doses for the first and second phases and can undertake large-scale production of vaccines – approximately 15 million doses.